nabeelahussain/blog/src/pages/index.md

 subheading: Digital Content and Production Manager
 mainpitch:
   title: Background
-  description: >+
+  description: >
-    Experienced Digital Production Manager with a demonstrated history of working in the Tech and Marketing industry.
-Skilled in Analytics, Sales, Communication, Customer Relationship Management, Project Management and Innovative Solutions.
+    Experienced Digital Production Manager with a demonstrated history of working in the SAAS and Marketing industry.
+Skilled in analytics, sales, communication, customer relationship management, project management and innovative solutions.
 Strong arts and design professional with a PGCert International Education focused in International and Comparative Education from University of Birmingham.
-A strong passion for software development has led to great achievements in the Tech industry.
+A strong passion for software development has led to great achievements in the tech industry.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,